Iszac Fa'asuamaleaui

-Iszac Fa'asuamaleaui (/ˈfəsuːəməlaʊi/) (born 1 December 2001) is a professional rugby league player who plays for the Catalans Dragons as a in the Super League.
-He is the brother of Tino Fa'asuamaleaui.
+Iszac Fa'asuamaleaui (/ˈfəsuːəməlaʊi/) (born 1 December 2001) is a professional rugby league footballer who plays as a for the Perth Bears in the NRL.

 Background

 Fa'asuamaleaui was born in Gympie, Queensland, Australia to a Samoan father and an Australian mother.
 His father, Fereti Fa'asuamaleaui, was contracted to the Sydney City Roosters and played reserve grade for them in the mid-1990s, having previously represented Samoa in rugby union.
+He is the brother of Tino Fa'asuamaleaui.

 Iszac was educated at James Nash State High School, Gympie.

 Playing career

 Fa'asuamaleaui played his junior rugby league for the Gympie Devils and was then signed by the Gold Coast Titans in 2020.
 In 2021 and 2022, Fa'asuamaleaui played for the Titans' Queensland Cup feeder side, the Burleigh Bears.
 In 2023, despite still being on a development contract, Fa’asuamaleaui was elevated to the Gold Coast Titans first grade side.

 Fa’asuamaleaui made his first grade debut in his side's 38–34 victory over the Melbourne Storm at Robina Stadium in round 3 of the 2023 NRL season.

 He played a total of 13 games for the Gold Coast in the 2023 NRL season as the club finished 14th on the table.